 Clustering Fosters Investment: Local Agglomeration and Household Portfolio Choice

 We investigate the impact of local agglomeration economies on household portfolio choice.
-Using microdata from U.S. household surveys, we document that when the industry in which individuals work is locally agglomerated, they are more likely to invest in risky assets.
-This pattern is best explained by industry clusters enhancing human capital and in turn, raising workers' allocations to risky assets.
-Our analysis underscores the role of geography in shaping household financial decisions.
+Using detailed location and employment data from two U.S. household surveys, we document that individuals who work in locally agglomerated industries are more likely to invest in risky assets.
+This pattern cannot be explained by households sorting on latent factors, local employers' stock compensation and pension policies, or investors' local biases.
+Instead, the relation between local agglomeration and portfolio decisions is consistent with industry clusters enhancing human capital and in turn, raising workers' effective risk tolerance.
+Our findings highlight the role of geography in shaping household financial decisions.

 Keywords: local agglomeration, household portfolio choice, human capital